Planning a trip from Sydney to Melbourne? Summers is a great time of the year to plan a road trip between the two most popular cities in Australia.

 Bateman's Bay is part of the Eurobodalla Region, with rich Aboriginal History.
 Early settlers came to this region around 1770.

 Enjoy long coastal walks, snorkelling, surfing or charter a boat to explore the coastal landscapes.
-This region is famous for its seafood particularly oysters.
+This region is famous for its seafood, particularly oysters.
 During your stay in Batemans Bay, you can enjoy plenty of nice restaurants, cafes and bars.

 The next day you should start early to take a lunch break at Narooma, which literally means the clear blue waters.
 Kayaking, Snorkelling and Cycling are some popular activities in this area.
-The beautiful rock formations along Narooma Surf beach provides a picturesque backdrop to this pristine environment.
+The beautiful rock formations along Narooma Surf beach provide a picturesque backdrop to this pristine environment.

 Gippsland Region is the heart of farming, mining, dairy, wine and food production in Victoria.
 The region stays busy with tourists throughout the year with a number of activities in a number of historic towns that have seen growth in the gold rush era.

 Bairnsdale is the starting point of exploring the Gippsland Region.
-For more adventurous, the Great Alpine Road connects Bairnsdale with the Alpine Country ( Ski Resorts area).
+For the more adventurous, the Great Alpine Road connects Bairnsdale with the Alpine Country ( Ski Resorts area).
 I have driven from Wangaratta VIC to Mount Hotham and Bairnsdale.
 This is one of my memorable trips that take you down contrasting landscapes and the wilderness of central Victoria.

 Bairnsdale is a great place to stay offering easy access to the lakes and popular Jones Bay and Eagle Bay.
-You will find a number of historic hotels and building dating back to the 18th century.
+You will find a number of historic hotels and buildings dating back to the 18th century.